justliam42/MSOE-notes/Week 7 - Shifters and rotators, comparators, and ALUs.md

 XOR causes a bit to be opposite of de other

 To subtract, we
-	1. throw an xor on the second input carry
+	1. throw an xor on the second input carry with a new input that is the subtract bit